rayyan35p/tp/docs/UserGuide.md

 If you're okay with modifying the sample data, then we'll proceed with our first gist of project management with TaskHub.
 Time is ticking!

+At this point, you should have installed Java 11 and be able to to run TaskHub without issues.
+If you haven't done so, you may return to the [Installation Guide](#installing-and-launching-taskhub).

-If you haven't started running any commands, TaskHub should look something like this when you first run it:
+If all is well, TaskHub should look something like this when you first run it:

 <img src="images/QuickStartStart.png" width="700">